Model for missing Shapiro steps due to bias-dependent resistance

 \subsection{Discussion of relevant experiments}

 To assess the relevance of our model, we analyze data from several experiments where current-voltage characteristics of Josephson junctions exhibit sharp features in differential resistance.
 We look at data from InSb-(Nb,NbTiN, Sn) \cite{rokhinson2012fractional, 2019APS..MARR09007Z, pendharkar2019parity}, Ge-Al \cite{vigneau2019germanium}, HgTe-(Al,Nb) \cite{wiedenmann20164, bocquillon2017gapless,hart2014induced,hart2017controlled} Josephson junctions.
 We try to synthesize the characteristic bias voltages and currents at which maxima or minima in differential resistance typically occur in these experiments.
+To study the experimental feasibility of these resonances affecting Shapiro steps (typically performed at a frequency of a few GHz), we need to determine the frequency corresponding to these resonances.
+Resonances occurring at lower frequencies may affect the first few Shapiro steps while those at higher frequencies are not relevant.
+The relevant experiments (shown in Table I) obtained data in current bias, not voltage bias.
+Therefore, to estimate the frequency corresponding to resistance peaks, we first extract the current bias at which these resistance peaks occur.
+The ‘resonance voltage’ is the measured voltage at these resistance peaks.
+We then use the second Josephson relation to estimate the characteristic frequency corresponding to these resistance peaks (resonance frequency).

 From Table I, we can see that often frequencies which correspond to resonance voltages can be generated in the lab and therefore suppression of Shapiro steps due to resonances could be observed in experiments.
 However, in some experiments we could only find resonances at frequencies too high for typical experimental setups (exceeding 40 GHz) \cite{dartiailhNcomms21}.
 Our experiment~\cite{zhang2022missing} reports various missing Shapiro steps, both odd and even, in the topologically trivial regime in the InAs/Al system.
 Several explanations were explored in the paper, including the effect of resonances on Shapiro steps.
 Resonances above the switching current were observed in the $I_{bias}$ versus applied microwave power plots.
 They run across the Shapiro steps profile and appear to suppress portions of the steps in the histogram plots.
 We also extracted R(I) from the low frequency (< 1 GHz) data sets in \cite{zhang2022missing} and plugged it into our model.
 The experimental R(I) peaks were able to suppress first or second Shapiro step for a range of $i_{rf}$ powers at f $\approx$ 4.78 GHz and 2.58 GHz respectively.
 These frequencies lie in the ballpark of frequencies where steps were reported missing in the actual experiment ($\approx$ 1.2 - 4 GHz).
 The details and results of our analysis are presented in the Supplementary Information of ref \cite{zhang2022missing}.